OTI Festival 1987

 The OTI Festival 1987 (Décimo Sexto Grande Prêmio da Canção Ibero-Americana, Decimosexto Gran Premio de la Canción Iberoamericana) was the 16th edition of the OTI Festival, held on 24 October 1987 at Teatro São Luiz in Lisbon, Portugal, and presented by Ana Zanatti and Eládio Clímaco.
 It was organised by the Organização da Televisão Ibero-americana (OTI) and host broadcaster Radiotelevisão Portuguesa (RTP).
 This was the second and last time the festival was held in a Portuguese-speaking country, the first being the 1973 festival.

 Broadcasters from twenty-four countries participated in the festival.
-The winner was the song "La felicidad está en un rincón de tu corazón" performed by Alfredo Alejandro representing Venezuela; with "Mi amigo el cóndor" by Gustavo Velázquez representing Ecuador placing second; and "¡Ay, amor!" by Ana Gabriel representing Mexico and "Bravo samurái" by Vicky Larraz representing Spain both placing third.
+The winner was the song "La felicidad está en un rincón de tu corazón", written by Luis Gerardo Tovar and Arnoldo Nali, and performed by Alfredo Alejandro representing Venezuela; with "Mi amigo el cóndor", written by Romeo Caicedo, and performed by Gustavo Velázquez representing Ecuador, placing second; and "¡Ay, amor!", written and performed by Ana Gabriel representing Mexico, and "Bravo samurái", written by Vicky Larraz, Esteban Sastre, and Carlos Fernández, and performed by Larraz herself representing Spain, both placing third.

 Location

 Teatro São Luiz, Lisbon – host venue of the OTI Festival 1987.

 The Organização da Televisão Ibero-americana (OTI) designated Radiotelevisão Portuguesa (RTP) as the host broadcaster for the 16th edition of the OTI Festival.
 RTP staged the event in Lisbon.
 The venue selected was the Teatro São Luiz, a theatre opened in 1894 and designed by Louis Reynaud.